AliceO2Group/Readout/doc/README.md

 Consumers should be prefixed as [consumer-...]
 Settings for data sampling are in section [sampling] (NB: to be moved to a consumer instead?).
 General settings are defined in section [readout]

+To setup a new readout configuration starting from the provided file, the basic steps are:
+- define a memory layout suitable for your readout.
+- define the equipments to be used, and their parameters (in particular, the memory bank they should use.
+If not specified, readout will use the first one available).

 # Usage